Park 12: Buildings

-Buildings in Park 12 North of Victoria Drive include:
+Buildings in Park 12 North of Victoria Drive include the following:

 University Footbridge

-Located in the River Torrens portion of the Park, a dramatic cantilevered footbridge over the River Torrens of much picturesque charm and presence.
-Designed by the South Australian Railways department by engineers John Adrian Farghar and Reginald Bridgland with plans carrying the signature of the chief engineer of the Railways, Robert Hall Chapman.
-Construction of the footbridge proceeded with monies from the Council as part of its commitment to the state's centenary celebrations, and with a gift of £2,000 from Misses E and L Waite.
-The footbridge was opened on 9 August 1937.
-Currently listed as a State Heritage Place.
+A cantilevered footbridge spans the River Torrens, opposite the main southern gateway of the University of Adelaide, erected in 1937.

 Formal parks, gardens and paths

 Pathway of Honour

 Located between Kintore Avenue and King William Road, adjacent to the northern Government House grounds wall.
 Consists of a narrow sliver of land with a partially curved pedestrian pathway with associated war memorial plaques and stones.
-It was a pedestrian route that evolved in the 1920s and was formalised in the 1980s to honour war fallen.
+It was a pedestrian route that evolved in the 1920s and was formalised in the 1980s to honour those who were killed in war.

-Town Clerk’s Avenue / Walk
+Town Clerk's Avenue / Walk

 An axial pedestrian pathway from Sir Edwin Smith Avenue and Angas Gardens, leading to Frome Road, it was developed c.1917 with tree planting and pathway formation.

 Angas Gardens

 Located east off King William Road between War Memorial Drive and the River Torrens, the gardens feature the JH & GF Angas Statue and Memorial by WR Cotton (1915), and Robert Hannaford's statue of Simpson and his donkey.
 The gardens are named after South Australian pioneers and pastoralists John Howard Angas and George Fife Angas.